theNewDynamic/thenewdynamic.com/content/en/_index.md

           development team that manages your web presence through ongoing observation, collaboration and continuous improvement over time.
           That’s the key to keeping your site engaging for your audience.
-        color: primary-500
-      - title: Bulletproof technology
-        intro: >-
-          Your website—designed and developed to better adapt to changing technology and business landscapes.
-        body: >-
-          We use methodologies and modern tools of application development to create static-HTML sites and apps.
-They’re fast, simple, flexible and deliver a level of performance that traditional CMS sites cannot.
-The benefits?
-More efficient workflow with minimal software and server upkeep.
-And more of your dollars for continuous site improvement.
         color: secondary-500
       - title: Transparent pricing
         intro: >-